PhilT/arch_installer/README.md

 ## Motives

+I realise that Archlinux is a rolling release system and that's why I want it but I also want a repeatable setup.

 * I like to have executable, repeatable documentation of everything I do
 * I'm always (re)installing new or old machines and tinkering (read: breaking)